Kelvin-Ng/startuptime-client/README.md

 #StartUpTime

-A simple tool to show the time taken to boot the OS and compare your time with others (Linux with KDE and boot with systemd only)
+A simple tool to show the time taken to boot the OS and compare your time with others (Linux boot with systemd only)

 ##Install